Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Andrew Wang

 Andrew Wang is a junior biology major and great books/chemistry minor who has been working in Dr. Kats’ behavior ecology laboratory since November 2022 of his freshman year.
 He is interested in herpetological diseases, behavior ecology, and cellular biology.
-Andrew has been a part of multiple experiments during her involvement within the lab and is currently involved in animal care for the campus.
+Andrew has been a part of multiple experiments during his involvement within the lab and is currently involved in animal care for the campus.
 This past summer Andrew collected data from streams throughout the Santa Monica Mountains, supporting the laboratory’s USGS partnership research.

 Research Laboratory Student Graduates